THE WHOLE STORY

 THE BETRAYAL OF TRUST THROUGH TRAUMA

-In another example, my family was active—we would go outside and play ball after dinner as the sun went down.
-We did this frequently, and it fed me the passion for exercise, activity, adventure, and fun.
+In another example, my family was active.
+After dinner, we would go outside and play ball as the sun went down.
+We did this frequently, which helped feed my sense of closeness with my dad and siblings.

 My dad would urge me to keep going to church, since we were raised Catholic—but I refused to attend over the course of two church invitations.
-The notion of any kind of God was not only unappealing, it was detestable.
+The notion of God had become detestable.
 How could a God allow this suffering to take place?
-I was sure there was no God because no God would allow me or anyone to experience this excruciating emotional pain and familial division.
-But that was only the beginning of the pain.
+I became sure there was no God because, I assumed if there was a living God, He should only be good, and I couldn’t fathom a good God would never allow anyone such agony.

 SUICIDE AND PURPOSELESSNESS

-When my questions following the divorce became unbearable and everything I’d believed seemed to be wrong, I felt myself imploding intolerably.
-This new reality where my mom slept in another house and everything was drastically different was utterly nightmarish and terrifying to me, emotionally.
-The rules had changed and life had become more about survival.
-Nothing I had believed about life seemed real anymore.
-I couldn’t find myself embracing this new reality with my family torn apart and unfamiliarity at every corner, and I also couldn’t wrest the old reality back from its grave.
-This realization birthed the deepest, darkest feeling I ever thought was possible: I wanted to kill myself.
+When my questions about life following the divorce became too much to handle in my heart, I felt myself imploding.
+This new reality where my mom slept in another house was too much to take in.
+My experience was utterly nightmarish, emotionally.
+The structure of life had changed, drastically, and life had become more about survival than development.
+Nothing I had believed about life seemed to hold together anymore.
+I couldn’t find myself able to accept the circumstances of my new life, and I couldn’t wrest the old reality back from its grave.
+This ultimatum birthed the deepest, darkest feeling I had ever conjured: I wanted to kill myself.

-I was in my teens, 13-15, lying on the floor of my room with the door closed, crying until I could barely breathe through my nose.
-All I could think of was how nothing was the same anymore; there were no remnants left of my past reality, everything was over and there was no going back.
+I was in my teens, lying on the floor of my room with the door closed, crying uncontrollably.
+Nothing was the same anymore.

 When I was 16, I found my first Korn album, “The Untouchables.”
 Upon playing the first song, “Here To Stay,” I was hooked.
-Never again would I find a band as interesting and addictive as Korn; their lyrical expression of rage, pain, depression, and self-mutilation were spot on with that of my own thoughts.
-I quickly learned that I not only related to Korn, but that they spoke into my experiences.
-Korn became my musical “Gospel,” in that I would listen to them for hours on end, embracing their anger, resistance, and ability to fight pain with rage and hate as my own.
-I soon believed that anger and hatred were ways to find strength in my darkness of despair and trauma.
-My desire for death was still present, but Korn was like a strong dose of morphine; they would speak into my darkest place and tell me my feelings were valid.
+Never again would I find a band as interesting and addictive as Korn; their lyrical expression of rage, pain, and depression were spot on with that of my experiences.
+I learned that I not only related to Korn, but that they spoke into my existence in such a way that nothing else seemed to come close to.
+Korn became my musical “gospel,” in that I would listen to them for hours on end, embracing their anger, resistance, and ability to fight pain with rage and hate as a tool of my own.
+I came to believe anger and hatred were ways to find strength in the darkness of my despair.
+Korn was like a strong dose of morphine plunging into the depths of my most crippling thoughts and feelings.